MHA Keystone Hospital Engagement Network (HEN)

 In October, the MHA Keystone HEN received a letter of intent from HHS to renew its contract for a third year.
 The letter of intent for renewal was based on the MHA Keystone HEN’s success over the first two years in achieving the goals of the Partnership for Patients.

 To register, visit the MHA Event Registration page or complete the registration form and return via email to Tammy Nault or fax to (517) 703-0605.
-Registration will close Sept.
-3 and all registrations received after this deadline will be taken on a first-come, first-served basis.
+For questions about the event, please contact Michelle Norcross.
+Registration will close Oct.
+13 and all registrations received after this deadline will be taken on a first-come, first-served basis.